-We first met her in the Fall of 2017, when she scheduled a call to talk with one of our matchmakers.
+We first met her in the Fall of 2017, when she scheduled a call to talk with one of our Publishing Consultants.
 From our first phone call, we knew we loved her!
 We also knew we just had to pair her with our colleague, Chandika.
 Two years later—with Chandika’s help—she now has one book out and another in development.

 Recently, Chandika sat down with Lisa Marie over video chat to talk about her book journey.
 They discussed creating her memoir, how Lisa Marie developed personally through the process, and what’s next for her as an author.